 By having a storage container delivered to your home a week or two before your garage renovation is scheduled to begin, you can take your time moving items out of the garage and into your storage unit.
 Having an empty garage is extremely important during this process, especially if you plan to have a garage floor coating applied.

 Most custom garage projects take a week to two to complete when the area is completely empty, so once it’s done, your items will be right outside your garage door ready to be brought back into your brand new garage space.
-BigSteelBoxes come in a variety of sizes (8', 10' and 20'), so whether you just have a few things you need to move out or a ton of stuff, we can help.
+BigSteelBoxes come in 8', 10' and 20', so whether you just have a few things you need to move out or a ton of stuff, we can help.

 If you think BigSteelBox can help clear out our cluttered garage, please let us know!
 You can request a free storage quote online or call us at 1-800-373-1187